-Help with payments is available with a: Quest card, unemployed, DSHS, SSI, WIC, HUD, Free or reduced lunch, or have a letter from a community organization.
+Help with payments is available if you have a Quest card, unemployment, DSHS, SSI, WIC, HUD, free or reduced lunch, or have a letter from a community organization.
 Please complete the tuition waiver form here.

 - Tuition waivers are required for each quarter you are enrolled.